Whockensmith/coursera-Getting-and-Cleaning-Data/CodeBook.md

 #                                   Code Book for the Tidy Dataset
 ## Just a timer to test the speed.

-This is started for the timer.
-ptm <- proc.time()
+* ptm <- proc.time()

+This is the first part of the timer; the second part is at the end of the script.
 I initially used this to test how quickly the script was running and if I could improve its performance.
 I left it here for a reference so the user as an idea of how long it really took.
 Also if someone wanted to modify the code to improve it a timer was already here.

 ## A few statements used with in this code to tell the user what’s going on.